ambernegi/Documentation/docs/whats-next-cag-graph-rag.md

 - **Combine structured and unstructured data:** Blend graph data with traditional document retrieval for richer answers.

 ---
+## Context-Aware Generation (CAG)

+CAG takes Retrieval-Augmented Generation a step further by making the generation process aware of additional context, such as user history, session data, or domain-specific rules.
+This leads to more relevant and personalized responses.

+- **Personalization:** Tailor answers based on user profile or previous interactions.
+- **Session Awareness:** Maintain context across multiple queries.
+- **Domain Adaptation:** Use business logic or rules to guide the LLM.

 These advanced techniques unlock new possibilities for building intelligent, context-aware, and explainable AI systems.
 Stay tuned for more examples and tutorials!